THE CONSTITUTION OF THE STAFFORDSHIRE AND STOKE-ON-TRENT ADULT SAFEGUARDING PARTNERSHIP BOARD

 Other key duties include, to:

-It is the responsibility of the Staffordshire County Council and Stoke-on-Trent City Council to appoint a Chair who is independent of the local agencies so that he/she can exercise local challenge effectively.
+It is the responsibility of the Staffordshire County Council and Stoke-on-Trent City Council to appoint a Chair who is independent of the local agencies so that they can exercise local challenge effectively.

 The Independent Chair must be of sufficient stature and authority to undertake the role and will be selected following involvement with and agreement of multi-agency partners.
 The appointed Chair will have access to training to support them in their role.

 The role and performance of the Independent Chair will be subject to a periodic review, which will be at least every two years, as agreed by the Executive sub-group, against the agreed functions as above.
+Any variation to this will be documented in the minutes of an Executive sub-group meeting.
 Feedback from SSASPB members will be sought to inform the review.
-It will be conducted, following consultation and agreement between the two Local Authority Chief Executives or equivalent, by the Chief Constable of Staffordshire Police and the Accountable Officer of the local CCGs (Statutory partners).
+It will be conducted, following consultation and agreement between the two Local Authority Chief Executives or equivalent, by the Chief Constable of Staffordshire Police and the Chief Executive Officer of the local Integrated Care Board (Statutory partners).
 The review team should include at least one representative of the Local Authority and one other statutory partner.
-The Chief Executives/Accountable Officer/Chief Constable may delegate the role to the Director of Adult Social Services (DASS), CCG delegate and relevant Assistant Chief Constable.
+The Chief Executives/Accountable Officer/Chief Constable may delegate the role to the Director of Adult Social Services (DASS), Integrated Care Board delegate and relevant Assistant Chief Constable.

 The Independent Chairperson must retain the continued confidence of all SSASPB members in maintaining the independence of the Board.

-The quarterly SSASP Board meetings will be chaired by the Independent Chair.
+The quarterly SSASP Board meetings will be chaired by the Independent Chair, or in exceptional circumstances the Vice Chair of the Board.

 The Chair of the Executive Sub-Group will be appointed as the Vice-Chair of the Board.
 The position of Chair of the Executive Sub-Group will be reviewed at least every three years when the Independent Chair will seek the views of the other sub-group members and base any decision on this.
 The Vice-Chair of the Executive Sub-Group will be appointed from the Executive membership through expressions of interest and support from other members.

-The Executive sub-group will be formed by the Independent Chair, The Vice Chair (usually the Chair of the Executive sub-group), sub-group Chairs, officers to the Board (statutory partner representatives) and the Board Manager.
-It will also include the Adult Safeguarding Managers of the two Local Authorities if they are not a sub-group chair.
+The Executive sub-group will be formed by the Independent Chair, The Vice Chair (usually the Chair of the Executive sub-group), sub-group Chairs, officers to the Board (statutory partner representatives) and the Board Business Manager.
+It could also include the Local Authority Adult Safeguarding Assistant Directors if they are not a sub-group chair.

 Work-stream updates will be routinely provided to the Executive sub-group.